sayouzone/sayou-fabric/docs/reference/api-reference.md

 # API Reference

-This section provides the auto-generated API documentation for all public classes and methods within the Sayou Data Fabric ecosystem.
+This section provides the auto-generated API documentation for all public classes and methods within the Sayou Data Platform.

-This documentation is generated directly from the docstrings in the `sayou-fabric` source code using a tool like `mkdocstrings`.
+This documentation is generated directly from the docstrings in the `Sayou Data Platform` source code using a tool like `mkdocstrings`.

 ---